dancerphil/translate/React-Router-V4-Migration-Guide.md

 - [Custom Route Components Are Now A Piece Of Cake](#12)

 <a name="1"></a>
-## The react-router package is now react-router-dom
+## react-router package 现在改名为 react-router-dom

 The main module name has changed.
 So uninstall the previous package and install the new one: